1214 – Sturla Þórðarson, Icelandic chieftain, poet, historian, and writer of sagas and contemporary history.

 1945 – Sharon Creech, U.S. author of children’s fiction who has won both the Newbery Medal and the Carnegie Medal.

 1948 – Meir Shalev, Israeli writer, columnist, children’s author, television presenter, and journalist.

 1951 – Susan Blackmore, British writer, lecturer, and broadcaster on topics dealing with psychology and the paranormal.

-1960 – Didier Van Cauwelaert, bestselling French author and libretto writer.
+1960 – Didier van Cauwelaert, bestselling French author and libretto writer.

-1963 – Caroline Paul, American firefighter, journalist, and author of fiction and nonfiction; her identical twin sister is Baywatch actress Alexandra Paul; her brother Jonathan Paul is an activist who is considered a domestic terrorist by the U.S. government for his militant animal-rights activities.
+1963 – Caroline Paul, U.S. firefighter, journalist, and author of fiction and nonfiction; her identical twin sister is Baywatch actress Alexandra Paul; her brother Jonathan Paul is an activist who is considered a domestic terrorist by the U.S. government for his militant animal-rights activities.

-1969 – Nathalie Handal, Haitian-born American writer, poet, and playwright.
+1969 – Nathalie Handal, Haitian-born French-U.S. writer, poet, and playwright.

 1970 – Lisi Harrison, Canadian author of young-adult novels.